venice-framework/venice/README.md

 ### GUI

 For a graphic interface for the Kafka cluster, navigate to `localhost:9000` in your web browser.
 Here you can view Kafka topics and consumer groups.
 You can examine individual messages to ensure they are being serialized and deserialized correctly.
-You can also verify message distribution among partitions to ensure balance.
+You can also verify message distribution among partitions to ensure balance.<br>
+If following along with the Venice bus example, be sure to select "DEFAULT" as Key format.

 ### Shut down the Venice pipeline